ethereum/EIPs/EIPS/eip-x.md

 ---

 ## Simple Summary
-Add a `BASEFEE ($OPCODEVALUE)` that returns the value of the base fee of the current block it is executing in.
+Add a `BASEFEE (0x48)` that returns the value of the base fee of the current block it is executing in.

 ## Abstract